ayonadee/prizegenerator/README.md

 **User Journey:**

-A page is loaded and an Account Number is generated, for example let's say it generates “ABC123456”.
+A page is loaded and an Account Number is generated, for example let's say it generates “ABCD1234”.

-Because the first letter of the Account Number is “A” the user has a 25% chance to win £100 and a 75% chance to win £50, this is described in the logic of service 4.
+Because the first letter of the Account Number is “a” and there is a "4" in the account number the user has a chance to win 50% of the £10,000 cash prize, because we are feeling generous.
+There is also a chance to win 25% of the £10,000 cash prize if the first letter of the account number starts with an "A", for when we are feeling less generous and this is described in the logic of service 4.